Plug-In Component

 -

-Speed: Back-end services handled via a remote server, easing overburden on the browser.
+Speed: Back-end services handled by a remote server ease the burden on the browser.

 -